Privacy & Confidentiality

 North Shore Health Network (NSHN) is committed to maintaining the privacy and confidentiality of personal information (PI) and personal health information (PHI) in our organization.
-Protecting the privacy of PI and PHI is an important component in the provision of quality services to our patients.
+Protecting the privacy of PI and PHI is an important component in the provision of quality services to our patients, residents, and clients.

-The Personal Health Information Protection Act (“PHIPA”, 2004) provides patients and/or their substitute decision makers (SDMs) with certain rights.
+The Personal Health Information Act ("PHIPA", 2004) provides patients, residents, clients and/or their substitute decision-makers (SDMs) with certain rights.

 It is essential that the reasons behind the collection of PHI, its intended use, and who will have access to it are understood by the patient.